Diana Darrin: Early years

-Darrin was the daughter of Mr. and Mrs. Edward Tenin.
+Darrin is the daughter of Edward and Lillian (née Hymowitz) Tenin (who later divorced); she had a sister, Marilyn.
+She is a native of New Haven, Connecticut.

 Career

+Darrin was working as a photographer in a nightclub when she was discovered.
+After that discovery she worked in summer stock theater in Connecticut and made films.

-Diana Darrin is an American actress of film and television, born in New Haven, Connecticut.
-She spent the early years of her career appearing in several later Three Stooges films such as He Cooked His Goose, Shot in the Frontier, and A Merry Mix Up.
+Darrin, initially known as Theila Darin, spent the early years of her career appearing in several later Three Stooges films such as He Cooked His Goose, Shot in the Frontier, and A Merry Mix Up.
 Later appearances include a starring role in The Broken Land with Jack Nicholson, High School Confidential, Reform School Girls, and Slither.
 She appeared on several television series including Bonanza and McHale's Navy.

+Darrin's work as a singer included perorming in nightclubs and recording on the Virgo label.

 Personal life

-Darrin was engaged to David Marshall Williams, the inventor of the M1 carbine rifle.
-They never married, however.
+Darrin was engaged to David Marshall Williams, the inventor of the M1 carbine rifle; however, they never married.

-On October 3, 1964, Darrin married Norman R. Kurtzman, her hairdresser, in Los Angeles, California.
+On October 3, 1964, Darrin married Norman R. Kurtzman, a Los Angeles hairdresser.